ishan2314/pdsnd_github/README.md

 2. One python file written to assess the data in the csv files- <i>bikeshare.py</i>.

 To use the project-
-1. Place the <i>bikeshare.py</i> file and all the CSV files in the same folder.
+1. First Place the <i>bikeshare.py</i> file and all the CSV files in the same folder.
 2. Run the python file using a suitable python interpreter.

 ## Resources